materialsvirtuallab/m3gnet/README.md

 | CaVO3       | Cubic perovskite    | 3.767   | 3.83041 |       3.83451 | 1.79%             | 0.11%         |

 As you can see, almost all cubic lattice constants are within 1% of the DFT values.
-The only major errors are with EuTiO3 wrt to the Wikipedia value.
-It is quite likely the Wikipedia value is wrong.
+The only major errors are with EuTiO3 and some of the iodies (RbI and CsI).
+It is quite likely the Wikipedia value for EuTiO3 is wrong by a factor of 2 and the lower than expected accuracy on iodides may be due to the paucity of data in these chemical systems.

 All relaxations take less than 1s on a M1 Max Mac.

 ## Molecular dynamics